brightgao1/Win32TypingPracticeApp/README.md

   NOTE THAT GCC WILL NOT BE ABLE TO COMPILE THIS.

-  If u wanna use the MSVC via command line, u need to compile the .rc (using rc.exe) into .res (comipiled resource file), then link them using link.exe or /link option in cl.exe.
+  If u wanna use MSVC via command line, u need to compile the .rc (using rc.exe) into .res (compiled resource file), then link them using link.exe or /link option in cl.exe.
 I advise u to not do this painful process tho.

 ### Features
   Customizable by clicking the "Settings / Preferences" top menu (nav bar).
 Choose from over 40 fonts, 3 themes, and ur desired font size & quote length.